carbon-language/carbon-lang/lld/docs/Partitions.rst

 .. warning::

-  This feature has not yet fully landed in LLD.
-This document describes how the feature is intended to work once it lands.
-Furthermore, the feature is currently experimental, and its interface is subject to change.
+  This feature is currently experimental, and its interface is subject to change.

 LLD's partitioning feature allows a program (which may be an executable or a shared library) to be split into multiple pieces, or partitions.
 A